Driving around with the low fuel light on is one of those things that we know we shouldn't do but still let happen from time to time.

 Why you should keep your tank no less than 1/4 full

-But according to experts, driving around on empty -- or close to empty -- is a bad idea!
+According to experts, driving around on empty -- or close to empty -- is a bad idea.

 Plus, allowing the level of gas in the tank to run low can damage your car.

 On top of that, according to Consumer Reports, the gas in your car "acts like a coolant for the electric fuel-pump motor, so when you run very low, this allows the pump to suck in air, which creates heat and can cause the fuel pump to wear prematurely and potentially fail."

 And the repair could cost a couple hundred dollars -- more than what it would have cost you to fill up the tank.
 Also, CR says "if there is dirt in the fuel tank, it could lead to blocking the fuel filter" -- leading to another expensive repair of a few hundred dollars.